Chetan3200/LLM-optimization-using-bnb/README.md

 This project implements a novel, generalized model optimization and inference script for `MistralForCausalLM` based LLMs.
 It aims to improve the performance of LLM inference in terms of latency and throughput.

+## Before we begin..

+- Before settling on using bitsandbytes for quantization, I experimented with two other libraries, deepspeed-fastgen and vllm. deepspeed-fastgen is the lastest library for inference optimization and claims to perform better than vllm.
+However, there are certain hardware requirements of using deepspeed-fastgen such as
+  NVIDIA GPU(s) with compute capability of: 8.0, 8.6, 8.9, 9.0.
+(T4 has compute capability of 7.5 because of which, deepspeed-fastgen could not be testing on colab)
+  CUDA toolkit 11.6+
+  Ubuntu 20+
+  I tried testing it on A6000 GPU (compute capability 8.6) as I have its lab access.
+But the script ran into errors and it has unresolved bugs which are still open issues on deepspeed-fastgen's github.
+- Next I tried experimenting with vllm, the issue with vllm was that, it offered quantization upto 8 bit.
+It also offered GPU offloading but on experimenting I found it reduced the throughput.
+It has some more advanced quantization techniques like gptq and AWQ, but vllm requires the original model on huggingface to be pre-quantized so it can check for quant config in the config file of the huggingface model.
+It cannot perform in flight quantization like bitsandbytes.
+- Finally I settled on bitsandbytes and the following benchmark results and script is based on that.

 ## Project Structure

 - `pipeline.py`: The main script that accepts a Hugging Face model path, optimizes the model, and runs inference on user input.